-Leave, when granted, may be taken at double pay or half pay.
+Leave, when granted, may be taken at double pay or half pay and leave in excess of the requirements of the Long Service Leave Act 1955 (NSW) may now be cashed out should an employee request it.

 Port Stephens Council has not actively required employees to take long service as it falls due.